A programmer who is obsessed with giving experimenters

 A long-term connection-strength (weight), which will learn slowly — This weight will learn from the value of its respective fast weight.
 For this two-weight example, the long-term weight will learn very slowly and be permanent or nearly permanent — perhaps decaying over a period of many months, simulating: “what you don't use you lose”.

 If the respective fast weight is converged for a given stimulus set it will be spending more of its time at a specific value or values.
-This will cause the slow-learning weight value to gravitate, very slowly, toward those values where the fast weight is spending more time.
+For a given stimulus-response vector, this will cause the slow-learning weight value to gravitate, very slowly, toward those values where the fast weight is spending more time.
 Otherwise, the slow weights won't see any values in the fast weights for long enough to cause them to change significantly (again, this is simplified a bit).

-Every connection that matters to this explanation will have both of these connection-strength mechanisms associated with it.
+For the sake of this explanation, every connection that matters will have both of these connection-strength weights associated with it.

-When an adaptive system first encounters a situation, the slow-learning connection-strengths are the only connections driving neuronal responses [5].
-These responses caused by long-term connections are residual (for lack of a better word).
-We'll assume that they have learned from short-term weight values, which were formed during similar situations experienced a number of times in the past.
+When an adaptive system first encounters a situation similar to one previously experienced, the slow-learning connection-strengths will have some, small, weak connectivity, learned during those previous experiences.
+At this first blush, these slow weights are the only connections driving neuronal responses [6].
+These responses, caused by long-term connections, are residual (for lack of a better word).

 The theory asserts that a biological entity must re-learn to respond to the details of each new situation it encounters.
 This will be true even if the encounter is nearly identical to situations experienced—and learned—many times in the past.